Hecate2/how-to-debug-neo/README.md

 #### Install Visual Studio 2022 (Community)

-Because Visual Studio 2019 does not natively support .NET 6.0, we had better use the latest version.
+Because Visual Studio 2019 does not natively support .NET 6.0 & .NET 7.0, we had better use the latest version.

-(In the near future, Neo will use .NET 7.0!)
+Neo 3.5.* is built with .NET 6.0, and Neo >= 3.6.0 with .NET 7.0.

 Choose .NET desktop development and C++ desktop development, and wipe of some unnecessary components.
 Here we do not consider Python, but you may also install Python workloads in Visual Studio.
 The following workloads should be enough (C++ environments are for Python).
 You can also install Windows 10 SDK (after you finish this tutorial), so that you can compile C(++)-related dependencies in the future.